biarms/wordpress/README.md

 For an exhaustive list of releases, see https://hub.docker.com/r/biarms/wordpress/tags and https://github.com/biarms/wordpress/releases.

 ### Release 4.9.2 (February 2018)
-First build on an arm device: this release is NOT a multi-architecture build
+- First build on an arm device: this release is NOT a multi-architecture build

 ### Release 4.9.8 (September 2018)
-First multi-arch build, supporting (theorically) arm32v5 (never tested on this kind of device), arm32v6 (by running the arm32v5 image...), arm32v7 and arm64v8. amd64 was not supported.
+- First multi-arch build, supporting (theorically) arm32v5 (never tested on this kind of device), arm32v6 (by running the arm32v5 image...), arm32v7 and arm64v8. amd64 was not supported.

 ### Release 5.4.0 (May 2020)
-Add arm64 support
+- Add arm64 support

 ### Release 5.4.1 (May 2020)
-Build 'apache' image, but also 'php7.4-fpm-alpine' images
+- Build 'apache' image, but also 'php7.4-fpm-alpine' images

+### Release 5.8.2 (December 2021)
+- Upgrade to Wordpress 5.8.2
+- Upgrade to the latest version of the plugins
+- Upgrade to php 8.1
+- Upgrade the docker builder to alpine 3.15.0
+- Use circleci as the main build tool